List of U.S. states and territories by area: Area by state, federal district or territory

 Alaska is the largest state by total area, land area, and water area.
 It is the seventh-largest country division in the world.

 The area of Alaska is of the area of the United States and equivalent to of the area of the contiguous United States.

 The second largest state, Texas, has only of the total area of the largest state, Alaska.

 Rhode Island is the smallest state by total area and land area.

-San Bernardino County is the largest county in the contiguous U.S. and is larger than each of the nine smallest states; it is larger than the four smallest states combined.
+San Bernardino County is the largest county in the contiguous U.S. and is larger than each of the nine smallest states.

-Michigan is second (after Alaska) in water area, and first in water percentage.

 Florida is mostly a peninsula, and has the third-largest water area and seventh-largest water area percentage.